Peretta Peronne: Background

 The legacy of Peretta Peronne is known exclusively through her prosecution by the Parisian medical faculty in 1411.
 The Commentaries of the Parisian medical faculty record the expenditures associated with pursuing cases against practitioners as well as the charters of the Parisian university, which provide documentation for their efforts towards legal recognition of their positions on medical practice.
 The faculty sought to increase the status of physicians and to emphasize the necessity for training and licensing in order for a medical professional to be recognized as legitimate.
-This effort in Paris was part of a larger movement in early modern Europe to denounce all non-university trained medical professionals, including surgeons, barber and apothecaries, as either inferior or all together illegitimate.
+This effort in Paris was part of a larger movement in early modern Europe to denounce all non-university-trained medical professionals, including surgeons, barbers, and apothecaries, as either inferior or altogether illegitimate.
 However, in France, the delineation between the types of medical practitioners was becoming particularly rigid during this time period, as professionalization of the medical field was increasingly discussed in the ecclesiastical and political realms.

 Throughout the Middle Ages, women participated in medical practice across a variety of disciplines.
 While history has typically focused on women's roles as caregivers within the domestic sphere, as wet nurses and midwives, historian Monica H. Green has argued that "one of the greatest myths of female practitioners in the middle ages is that they primarily treated female complaints.".
 Towards the end of the Middle Ages, increased regulation and legal repercussions against their practice became significant enough that the profession of a woman physician began to disappear from the historical record.
 The prosecution of Jacoba Felicie in 1322 was an early example of the emergence of this mindset in France.